 Despite its sweet taste, the watermelon mojito smoothie contains less sugar than many commercial beverages.
 A standard 16-ounce serving has roughly 15-20 grams of natural sugar from the fruit, compared to 40+ grams in many commercial smoothies or sodas.

-The natural sugars in watermelon also come packaged with fiber, which helps slow sugar absorption and prevents blood sugar spikes.
-This makes it a smarter choice for maintaining steady energy levels.
+The natural sugars in watermelon are also accompanied by fiber, which helps slow down sugar absorption and prevent blood sugar spikes.
+This makes it a more intelligent choice for maintaining steady energy levels.

 Variations and Add-ins to Customize Your Watermelon Mojito Smoothie